mridulaburagohain/interbotix_arm_updated/interbotix_ros_toolboxes/interbotix_common_toolbox/interbotix_moveit_interface/README.md

 The files modified for our application has the following additions:
 - *moveit_interface_obj.hpp* - modification to add new functions and change response type of already exsisting functions to the moveit_interface class was made.
-- *moveit_interface_obj.cpp* - file that initializes the moveit_interface node and responsible to subscribe and use the move_group abilities.
-Added new functions to save, retrack, repeat
+- *moveit_interface_obj.cpp* - this file initializes the moveit_interface node and leverages the move_group functionalities.
+New functions were implemented to handle saving, retracting, and repeating trajectories, as well as switching planning groups upon request.
+Additional functions enable grasping and releasing objects.
+The response structure was modified to include trajectory data.
+A new function was implemented to reverse saved trajectories for the retract operation.
+Functions were also added to handle collision object addition through the moveit_planning interface for each environmental object.
 - *moveit_interface.cpp* - the node initialization was modified to take planning_group as a parameter
-- *moveit_interface_gui* - the new butttons were added with full synchronization with the planning_group and also with each other.
-New functions were added to add callback for saving trajectory and retrack and repeat executables
+- *moveit_interface_gui* - introduced new buttons with full synchronization across planning groups and with other functionalities.
+Callback functions were added to handle trajectory saving and the execution of retract and repeat operations.
-- *pick_and_place_moveit.py* - new file added to safe pick and place a object after knowing it location
+- *pick_and_place_moveit.py* - new script for performing safe pick-and-place operations based on object location.
-- *gripper_control.py* -new file for gripper control using interbotix_control
+- *gripper_control.py* - added a script to control the gripper using interbotix_control.
-- *saved_paths.txt* - demo trajectory saved
+- *saved_paths.txt* - contains saved demo trajectories

 ## Reference from the original repository for the package structure
 Below is an overview and package structure as defined in the original repository for reference